apollographql/apollo-server/docs/source/integrations/plugins-event-reference.md

 ### `schemaDidLoadOrUpdate`

 The `schemaDidLoadOrUpdate` event fires whenever Apollo Server initially loads the schema or updates the schema.
 A `schemaDidLoadOrUpdate` handler is given the new API schema and optionally the new core schema (if using a gateway).
-If you provide a gateway and it is older than FIXME , attempting to register a `schemaDidLoadOrUpdate` handler will fail.
+If you provide a gateway and it is older than `@apollo/gateway@0.35.0`, attempting to register a `schemaDidLoadOrUpdate` handler will fail.

 `schemaDidLoadOrUpdate` is a synchronous plugin API (i.e., it does not return a `Promise`).